background

 As the altitude in the Sacred Valley is lower than in Cusco, the area is a perfect destination for acclimatizing yourself before heading to Machu Picchu or along the ancient Inca Trail.

-woman walking on road in sacred valley
+Woman walking on road in sacred valley with Exploor Peru

 The Sacred Valley offers many beautiful spots for scenic photos.